 Key West was once home to Ernest Hemingway and Tennessee Williams, among other celebrities of yesteryear.
 These days, its most famous residents come in a more natural variety: iguanas, feral chickens and roosters, and a clutter of cats, the latter of the excessive-toe variety, nestled in Hemingway’s former home.

-Check Prices for Ocean Key Resort & Spa in Key West
+Check Prices for Ocean Key Resort & Spa in Key West, FL

 Universal Studios, Orlando, Florida